 Assessment support package

-The University has announced a new set of measures to support students taking exams and submitting assessments during this academic year.
+The University has announced a set of measures to support students taking exams and submitting assessments during this academic year.

-This approach will be different to the safety net we introduced in Spring 2020.
+This approach is different to the safety net we introduced in Spring 2020.
 The method of calculating last year’s safety net score relied on students having the results from University assessments already taken.
 Because this information does not exist for the 2020/21 academic year, we are not able to replicate the same style of safety net.

 Instead, we have created a package of measures designed to play the same role: to recognise that the disruption caused by the pandemic may affect performance and cause additional anxieties about assessments, and to help prevent students from falling below their potential as a result.
 This is therefore a safety net by other means.